irfanjat/terraform-aws-s3-static-website/README.md

 # 🌐 Static Website on AWS S3 using Terraform

-> Deploy a static website on AWS S3 fully automated with Terraform (Infrastructure as Code).
+> Deploy a static website on AWS S3 fully automated with Terraform (Infrastructure as Code)

 ---